Brand Strategy

 The “Gap 2010” redesign remains the ultimate cautionary tale.
 They changed a visual identity that had high brand recall without a strategic reason.
 They ignored their brand essence and paid the price—losing nearly $100 million in the process.

 A branding strategist would have told them that a logo is simply a “Distinctive Asset.”
 Its job is to be a shortcut for the customer’s brain.
-If you change the shortcut without changing the destination, you just end up with lost customers.
+If you change the shortcut without changing the destination, you end up losing customers.

 A refresh updates your “Distinctive Assets” (like updating your logo for high-resolution screens) to stay relevant.